idaholab/moose/framework/doc/content/source/actions/Action.md

 conditions, based on the information not necessarily inside of a mesh generator block.

+MOOSE actions supports the capability of data file searching as [MooseObject.md] with the same two functions `getDataFileName` and `getDataFileNameByName`.

 ## Relationship Managers and Actions

 If adding any `MooseObjects` in a custom action and those objects have